SUSTAINABILITY International standards and principles

 RobecoSAM Sustainability Yearbook – The yearbook is the world’s most comprehensive publication on corporate sustainability.
 In 2019 Gold Fields qualified for inclusion in the yearbook for its excellent sustainability performance and leadership in its sector.
 RobecoSAM, whose methodology is also used in the assessment of the Dow Jones Sustainability Index, was bought by S&P Global in 2019.

 AA1000 – All of our mines identify, prioritise and engage relevant stakeholder groups in accordance with the AA1000 stakeholder engagement principles, together will Gold Fields community policy Guideline Handbook the Community Relations and Stakeholder Engagement guidelines and handbook

 EITI – We support the principles and processes of the Extractive Industry Transparency Initiative (EITI) through our membership of the ICMM.
 Our EITI supporting company form can be viewed on the Extractive Industries Transparency Initiative website

 Gold Fields and its operations subscribe to a number of standards issued by the International Standards Organisation (ISO).
-These are (with the mines not yet certified in brackets): ISO 14001 Environmental Management Standard (Gruyere); ISO 45001 Safety Management Standard (South Deep); ISO 50001 Energy Management Standard (new standard, Cerro Corona, Damang and Tarkwa certified to date); ISO 27001 Information Security Management Systems Standard.
+These are ISO 14001 Environmental Management Standard; ISO 45001 Safety Management Standard; ISO 50001 Energy Management Standard (new standard, Cerro Corona, Damang and Tarkwa certified to date); ISO 27001 Information Security Management Systems Standard.